gschofl/ncbi/README.md

 `ncbi` allows to search, download and parse data records from various NCBI databases.

-This R package builds on the interface to the NCBI Entrez facilities provided by the package [rentrez](https://github.com/gschofl/rentrez) but attempts to parse the retrieved XML or text records into native R objects.
+This package builds on the interface to the NCBI Entrez facilities provided by the package [rentrez](https://github.com/gschofl/rentrez) but attempts to parse the retrieved XML or text records into native R objects.

 Sequences in fasta format are returned as `AAStringSet` or `DNAStringSet` objects.
 GenBank flat files are returned as `gbRecord` objects (Package [biofiles](https://github.com/gschofl/biofiles)).
-Taxon records are returned as `taxon` or `taxonList` objects, PubMed records are returned as `bibentry`s.
+Taxon records are returned as `taxon` or `taxonList` objects, PubMed records are returned as `pubmed` objects.

 Currently implemented are functions for the sequence databases _protein_, _nuccore_, _nucgss_, and _nucest_, as well as for _pubmed_ and _taxonomy_.